 (c) connects substantial increased load without first obtaining the consent of the supply authority.

-[Regulation 272 inserted in Gazette 31 Oct 2006 p.
+[Regulation 272 inserted: Gazette 31 Oct 2006 p.
 4601-2.]

 [273.
-Deleted in Gazette 31 Oct 2006 p.
+Deleted: Gazette 31 Oct 2006 p.
 4602.]

 274. Consumer’s liability for loss

 The consumer shall be liable for loss by fire, damage, or theft of the meters or other apparatus hired from or loaned by the network operator on the consumer’s premises, or which may be on the consumer’s premises in connection with the supply of electricity to the consumer.